Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `BreakFormation` Breaks from the current formation.

 - `Delay` Pauses for a time.
-    1. `INTEGER: :0` The time to pause.
+    1. `INTEGER :0` The time to pause.

 - `Dock` Fly toward a specific object and dock to it.
     1. `STRING` Object by name to dock to.